Visit our pricing page for more information.

 Gantt view is available for both new and existing projects.
 You can add/remove Gantt view as follows:

-- Click on the + icon in the project tabs menu as shown in the gif.
+- Click on the + icon in the project tabs menu (see gif for example).

 - Choose Gantt from the drop-down menu.
 Gantt view will now be added as a new tab.